nginxinc/nginx-service-mesh/docs/content/tutorials/kic/ingress-walkthrough.md

 {{< caution >}}
 Before proceeding, verify that the mesh is running (Step 2 of the installation [instructions]( {{< ref "/get-started/install.md" >}} )).
-NGINX Plus Ingress Controller will try to fetch certs from the Spire agent that gets deployed by NGINX Service Mesh on startup.
-If the mesh is not running, NGINX Plus Ingress controller will fail to start.
+NGINX Ingress Controller will try to fetch certs from the Spire agent that gets deployed by NGINX Service Mesh on startup.
+If the mesh is not running, NGINX Ingress controller will fail to start.
 {{< /caution >}}

-### Install NGINX Plus Ingress Controller
+### Install NGINX Ingress Controller

-1. [Install NGINX Plus Ingress Controller with mTLS enabled]( {{< ref "/tutorials/kic/deploy-with-kic.md#install-nginx-plus-ingress-controller-with-mtls-enabled">}} ).
+1. [Install NGINX Ingress Controller with mTLS enabled]( {{< ref "/tutorials/kic/deploy-with-kic.md#install-nginx-ingress-controller-with-mtls-enabled">}} ).
 This tutorial will demonstrate installation as a Deployment.
 2. [Get Access to the Ingress Controller](https://docs.nginx.com/nginx-ingress-controller/installation/installation-with-manifests/#4-get-access-to-the-ingress-controller).
-This tutorial creates a LoadBalancer Service for the NGINX Plus Ingress Controller.
+This tutorial creates a LoadBalancer Service for the NGINX Ingress Controller.
-3. Find the public IP address of your NGINX Plus Ingress Controller Service.
+3. Find the public IP address of your NGINX Ingress Controller Service.

     ```bash
     kubectl get svc -n nginx-ingress